ah-ns/router_hacking_MI424WR_Rev_I/README.md

 ![UART header pins peeking through the gap](./images/router_shell.jpg)

 This was confirmed when I opened up to see the PCB.
-On the top left of the board, the full 6 pin header can be seen.
+There is a bunch of cool stuff here like transistors, inductors (those green circles with wire wrapped around them), and integrated circuits like an ethernet controller.
+The thing we are looking for is on the top left of the board - a header with 6 pins.

 ![Front of the PCB](./images/pcb_front.jpg)

+As you may know, there are only 3 pins required for a UART connection, but there are 6 here.
+There are no markings for the pins on this PCB, meaning the next step is figuring out if these pins are even for UART, and if they are, which 3 pins we need.
+This is possible by measuring voltage through the pins when the router is running.
+This can be done using a multimeter.